jx3ng/mothers-day-deskapp/README.md

 # mothers-day-deskapp

-A simple and cheeky desktop application for my mother
+A simple and cheeky desktop application created for Mother's Day.

-This is an interactive desktop application created for my mother for Mother's Day.
-It was made using Electron.js.
+This interactive app is designed to humorously confirm that I am my mother's favorite daughter — all in good fun!

 ## Required Installations:
 1. **Node.js** - Download from [nodejs.org](https://nodejs.org)